felbinger/AdminGuide/docs/20_installation.md

 ```

 ## DNS Setup
-As I already mentioned in the description, you need to use the Cloudflare proxy for this guide.
+As I already mentioned in the introduction, you need to use the Cloudflare proxy for this guide.
 This means you need to use the Cloudflare name servers, check out
 [support.cloudflare.com](https://support.cloudflare.com/hc/en-us/articles/205195708-Changing-your-domain-nameservers-to-Cloudflare)
 for a guide on how to do this.